 By learning to spot milk-containing ingredients in your family's favorite foods, you can keep your child safe.
 The key is to become an expert label reader by carefully scrutinizing the ingredient list of all foods you buy.

-In the U.S., food packages must identify the eight major food allergens, which includes milk.
+In the U.S., food packages must identify the eight major food allergens, which include milk.
 Food labels provide this information in one of two different ways.

 Check Labels Every Time